mallikarjun-andino/ecom-backend-nestjs/docs/downstream-client.md

 # Creating a Client Class for Downstream Requests

-This guide explains how to create a client class for making downstream HTTP requests in this project, leveraging the circuit breaker client and automatic trace header propagation.
+Create a client class for making downstream HTTP requests in this project, leveraging the circuit breaker client and automatic trace header propagation.

 ## 1. Use the Circuit Breaker HTTP Client